How to Fix “apt command not found” Error on Linux

 4. Switch to an apt-compatible distribution

 If you're not on a Debian-based system, consider switching to one if apt is crucial for your workflow.
-Popular apt-compatible distributions include:
+Popular apt-compatible distributions (current as of 2026) include:

 • Pop!_OS